Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab4-v2.md

     dotnet add package Microsoft.SemanticKernel --version 1.11.0
     ```

+    >**Note**: These commands are used in a .NET Core or .NET 5+ project to add NuGet packages to the project.
+Here's what each command does:

+    > **dotnet add package Microsoft.Extensions.Hosting --version 9.0.0-preview.3.24172.9**: Adds the Microsoft.Extensions.Hosting package to the project with a specific version (9.0.0-preview.3.24172.9).
+This package provides hosting and startup abstractions for .NET applications.

+    > **dotnet add package Microsoft.Extensions.Options.DataAnnotations --version 9.0.0-preview.3.24172.9**: Adds the Microsoft.Extensions.Options.DataAnnotations package to the project with a specific version (9.0.0-preview.3.24172.9).
+This package extends the options framework in .NET to support data annotations for configuration objects.

+    > **dotnet add package Microsoft.SemanticKernel --version 1.11.0**: Adds the Microsoft.SemanticKernel package to the project with a specific version (1.11.0).
+This package likely provides functionality related to semantic analysis and processing within the application.

 14. To build and run the Home Automation application from the terminal use the following commands:

     ```powershell